EtienneCmb/visbrain/docs/sleep.rst

 Hypnogram scoring
 ~~~~~~~~~~~~~~~~~

-Sleep offers two possibilities to score the hypnogram, i.e. during the :ref:`navigation` using shortcuts or using the :ref:`scoretable`.
+Sleep offers two possibilities to score the hypnogram: using shortcuts or using the :ref:`scoretable`.

 .. figure::  picture/picsleep/sleep_scoring.png
    :align:   center